 Relationships with schools are good.
-Regular headteacher meetings and the partnership groups in the consultative structure form an effective mechanism for raising issues and agreeing actions to tackle them.
+Regular head teacher meetings and the partnership groups in the consultative structure form an effective mechanism for raising issues and agreeing actions to tackle them.
 Flintshire benefits from well-established learning networks within and across schools an now increasingly across the region which enables schools to develop and share their professional knowledge.

 Flintshire schools are engaging effectively with the range of professional development opportunities provided by GwE and by the local authority.
 Senior officers have contributed significantly to the development of a regional and national school improvement programme.
+The local authority in partnership with GwE delivers appropriate training for school leaders, including a regional induction programme for new head teachers.
+The success of this is evidenced by the fact that many schools have been judged at least 'good' for Key Question 3 over the last five years.